arcus-azure/arcus/community/blog/2020-08-Announcing-Arcus-Scripting-v0.1/README.md

 ## Azure Resource Manager (ARM)

 The `Arcus.Scripting.ARM` PowerShell module has been built to help you in manipulating ARM templates before triggering a deployment, allowing you to reduce the complexity of these templates.
-Currently, this module contains the capability to inject content into an ARM template, controling the formatting of the injected content.
+Currently, this module contains the capability to inject content into an ARM template, controlling the formatting of the injected content.
 After importing the module, the `Inject-ArmContent` function is available to you.

 The [docs](https://github.com/arcus-azure/arcus.scripting/blob/master/docs/preview/features/powershell/arm.md) has an example of an OpenAPI specifications you'd want to deploy.